ropensci/sofa/README.md

 Break down of parameters:

 * `host`: the base url, without the transport (`http`/`https`)
+* `path`: context path that is appended to the end of the url
 * `transport`: `http` or `https`
 * `port`: The port to connect to.
 Default: 5984.
 For Cloudant, have to set to `NULL`
 * `user`: User name for the service.
 * `pwd`: Password for the service, if any.
+* `headers`: headers to pass in all requests

 If you call `Cushion$new()` with no arguments you get a cushion set up for local use on your machine, with all defaults used.